Climate Summary for Florida - January 2010

 |Station||Average Temperature||Departure from Normal|

-Table 1: January average temperatures and departures from normal for selected cities (degrees F.).
+Table 2: January precipitation totals and departures from normal (inches) for selected cities.

 |Station||Total Rainfall||Departure from Normal|